Home » Repayment » Student Loan Forgiveness » PSLF: Ten Years or 120 Payments?

 Affiliate Disclosure and Integrity Pledge

-This article will break down the time requirement for PLSF, including how changing employers, switching repayment plans and breaks in payments impact the clock.
+This article will break down the time requirement for PSLF, including how factors such as changing employers, switching repayment plans, and pauses in payments affect the progression towards forgiveness.

 Why 120 Certified Payments is More Accurate than Ten Years for PSLF

-This critical distinction goes back to the payment certification process.
+This distinction is crucial in regards to the payment certification process.
 When a borrower submits an employer certification form, the loan servicer does a comprehensive review of the borrower’s account before certifying the payment.
-The PSLF loan servicer, MyFedLoan, will check to see that the borrower has eligible loans and is on an eligible repayment plan.
-If a requirement is missing, the payment does not get certified.
+The PSLF loan servicer, MyFedLoan, will evaluate each payment to verify that the borrower has eligible loans and is on an eligible repayment plan.
+If any requirement is unmet for a specific payment, that payment does not get certified.

 Changing Employers, Breaks in Payments, and Switching Repayment Plans

-Many borrowers fear that if they start a new job, pause payments, or take a break from public service that they will have to start PLSF from scratch.
+Many borrowers fear that if they start a new job, pause payments, or take a break from public service, they will have to begin the PSLF process all over again.

 The Starting Over Risk

-Even though payments don’t have to be consecutive, there is still a risk that borrowers might have to start from scratch on PSLF.
+Even though payments don’t have to be consecutive, there are situations in which a borrower might have to start from scratch on PSLF.

-Consolidating Federal Student Loans – While there are many benefits to federal direct consolidation, one of the downsides is that it creates new loans and restarts the forgiveness clock.
-The limited waiver on PSLF resolved this issue for some borrowers, but the limited waiver expires on October 31, 2022.
+Consolidating Federal Student Loans – While there are many benefits to federal direct consolidation, one significant drawback is that it creates new loans and restarts the forgiveness clock.
+The limited waiver on PSLF resolved this issue for some borrowers, but the limited waiver expired on October 31, 2022.

 Ineligible Loans or Repayment Plans – If a borrower isn’t on an eligible repayment plan or doesn’t have eligible loans, they won’t make any progress towards PSLF.
-Many borrowers think they are making progress but have to start over when they discover a major flaw.
+It’s not uncommon for borrowers to believe they’re making progress towards loan forgiveness, only to discover some flaw that made those payments ineligible for PSLF.
+None of those payments can be certified and count towards their forgiveness.

 Note for Borrowers on the Wrong Repayment Plan: If you discover that you were on the wrong repayment plan, there is a temporary federal program that can help.